 Halibut Bycatch Characterization Project

-Client: Pacific States Marine Fisheries Council, NMFS, and Halibut Commission
+Client: Pacific States Marine Fisheries Council, NMFS, and International Pacific Halibut Commission

 Work as an Observer

-Observers work aboard active fishing vessels.
-The work can be demanding and requires observers to be self-motivated, able to diplomatically perform duties, collect the required data in often trying situations, all in potentially harsh weather.
+Fisheries Observers work on board active fishing vessels.
+The work can be demanding and requires Observers to be self-motivated, able to diplomatically perform duties, collect the required data in trying situations, all in potentially harsh weather.
 An Observer must be flexible and creative as conditions, situations, and duties vary from vessel to vessel, and fishery to fishery.

 Observer contracts differ with each Fishery Observer Program.
-Initial contracts are typically for three to four months, although our NEFOP and NE ASM programs require a full year commitment.
+Initial contracts are typically for three to four months, although some programs requires a full year commitment.
 After the initial contract period, there are typically seasonally dependent shorter periods of work.
-Observer opportunities are available primarily from October through April in the Alaska Shellfish fishery and from August to March in the IATTC program; NE fisheries are active year around.
+Observer opportunities are available primarily from October through April in the Alaska Shellfish fishery and from August to March in the IATTC program.
+Northeast (US) fisheries are active year around.
 We are looking for motivated, responsible people interested in working multiple contracts over a year or more.

-All Shellfish Observers are expected to perform the following duties during the majority of shellfish harvesting effort, seven days a week.
-These procedures will require Observers to work long and unscheduled hours.
+All Fisheries Observers are expected to perform the following duties during the length of the employment contract.
+These procedures will require Observers to have strict personal time-management skills to complete during long and unscheduled hours.

 Wages & Benefits